Ultraviolet index: Technical definition

 Sunburn effect (as measured by the UV index) is the product of the sunlight power spectrum (radiation intensity) and the erythemal action spectrum (skin sensitivity) across the range of UV wavelengths.

+Ultraviolet radiation in sunlight is divided into UVA (315–400 nm), UVB (280–315 nm) and UVC (100–280 nm).
+UVC and most UVB are absorbed by the atmosphere, so approximately 95% of the ultraviolet reaching the Earth's surface is UVA and about 5% is UVB.
 The UV index is a number linearly related to the intensity of sunburn-producing UV radiation at a given point on the Earth's surface.
 It cannot be simply related to the irradiance (measured in W/m^{2}) because the UV of greatest concern occupies a spectrum of wavelengths from 295 to 325 nm, and shorter wavelengths have already been absorbed a great deal when they arrive at the Earth's surface.
 However, skin damage from sunburn is related to wavelength, the shorter wavelengths being much more damaging.
 The UV power spectrum (expressed as watts per square meter per nanometer of wavelength) is therefore multiplied by a weighting curve known as the CIE-standard McKinlay–Diffey erythemal action spectrum.
 There are some older formulas for the spectrum, resulting in differences of up to 2%.
 The result is integrated over the whole spectrum.
 This gives a weighted figure called the Diffey-weighted UV irradiance (DUV) or the erythemal dose rate.
 Since the normalization weight is 1 for wavelengths between 250nm and 298nm, a source of a given DUV irradiance causes roughly as much sunburn as a radiation source emitting those wavelengths at the same intensity, although inaccuracies in the spectrum definition and varying reactions by skin type may mean this relationship does not actually hold.
 When the index was designed, the typical midday summer sunlight was around 250 mW/m^{2}.
 Thus, for convenience, the DUV is divided by 25 mW/m^{2} to produce an index nominally from 0 to 11+, though ozone depletion is now resulting in higher values.
+Because the index is weighted for sunburn, which is caused mainly by UVB, it says little about UVA exposure, so a low UV index does not necessarily mean low exposure to the UVA that causes photoaging and deeper skin damage.